30 Day Money back Guarantee on all Purchases

 Does the Swift Wired tracker require a professional mechanic to install?

 No. The Swift Wired tracker uses a simple 2-wire installation (Power and Ground).
-Most customers can install it themselves in about 15–20 minutes with basic tools.
+Most customers can install it themselves in about 60 seconds.
 However, any local car audio shop or mechanic can also install it for a small fee if you prefer.

 Leave a comment